 |Sony A68« »||Y||stereo||mono||Y||-||micro||2.0||-||-||-||Sony A68|

 It is notable that the A7R III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A77 II lacks such a headphone port.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the A77 II and the A7R III are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the A7R III followed on from the Sony A7R II.
+The A77 II is a recent model that features in the current product line-up of Sony.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A77 II and the Sony A7R III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Sony Alpha SLT-A77 II: